sij1nk/hov-player-ranking/README.md

 # Heroes of Valor player ranking

-Last updated: Fri Jun 27 08:28:42 AM CEST 2025
+Last updated: Fri Jun 27 08:31:31 AM CEST 2025

 This leaderboard is derived from the two official leaderboards found here:

 - Total score: <https://steamcommunity.com/stats/2504090/leaderboards/16656646>
 - PvP score: <https://steamcommunity.com/stats/2504090/leaderboards/16808192>

 The last "Score ratio" column shows the player's total score divided by their PvP score.
+It's only calculated for players who are present on both leaderboards (as they only show the top 200 players).
 <br/>
 | I     | Name as link                                                                                                      | Total rank | Pvp rank | Total score | Pvp score | Score ratio |
 | :---- | :---------------------------------------------------------------------------------------------------------------- | :--------- | :------- | :---------- | :-------- | :---------- |